opendoor/pggen/README.md

         - Given the id of an entity, Delete<Entity> deletes it and returns an error on failure or nil on success.
     - BulkDelete<Entity>
-        - Given a list of entity ids, deletes all of the entities and returns an error on failure or nil on success.
+        - Given a list of entity ids, BulkDelete<Entity> deletes all of the entities and returns an error on failure or nil on success.
     - <Entity>FillIncludes
         - Given a pointer to an entity and an include spec, <Entity>FillIncludes fills in all the decendant entities in the spec recursivly.
 This api allows finer grained